 "Office Supplies" are supplies needed to support day to day MCSAP operations and are expendable including printing and copying supplies, minor tools and equipment under \$5000 (tape measures, etc.), first aid kits, books and reference materials, office supplies, printing costs and miscellaneous computer accessories.
-Office supplies were calculated based on last year's cost at \$2,065.34 per month x 12 months = \$24,784.08.
-Total Office Supplies.
+Office supplies were calculated based on last year and an increase of a six-month average in 2022 of 8.3% was used to adjust for inflation.
+Rates of inflation are calculated using the current Consumer Price Index published monthly by the Bureau of Labor Statistics (BLS).
+Total Office Supplies are about \$2,103.70 per month x 12 months = \$25,244.41.

 "Uniforms and Other related Supplies" are officer supplies to support MCSAP operations including enforcement clothing (uniforms, badges, cuffs, etc.), safety inspection supplies (coveralls, creepers, gloves, etc.), ammunition, and vehicle supplies.
-Uniforms and Other related Supplies are calculated based on last year's cost as a percent of enforcement time spent on safety activities is \$17,336.62 + MCSAP staff and BEG Officers at 100% is \$4,371.72 = \$21,708.34.
+Uniforms and Other related Supplies are calculated based on last year's cost as a percent of enforcement time spent on safety activities and an increase of a six-month average in 2022 of 8.3% was used to adjust for inflation.
+Rates of inflation are calculated using the current Consumer Price Index published monthly by the Bureau of Labor Statistics (BLS).
+Uniforms and Other related Supplies are \$21,845.45 + MCSAP staff and BEG Officers at 100% is \$5,604.99 = \$27,450.44.